 Founder Jack Ma attributes Alibaba’s success to a continual focus on the customer.
 “These days, many companies’ models are not “B2B” – they are “B-whatever-the-analysts-want-you-2-B.” If you stay focused on members then you will succeed in the long run.”
 Click to Tweet.

 2. Different Products for Different Markets

 One way the Alibaba Group stays focused on members is by providing three distinct portals.
 Alibaba is for B2B sales, Taobao is for small business-to-consumer and consumer-to-consumer sales (think eBay), and Tmall is for B2C sales.
 Alibaba understands that one size does not fit all and when you try to please everyone you please no one.
 Each portal is essentially providing the exact same product, but the product has been tailored to the needs of the specific market.

 Taobao is for small companies.
 It doesn’t make money on transactions, it makes money on advertising.
 Taobao doesn’t collect a fee per transaction like eBay or Amazon.
 Sellers on Taobao buy ads to make their products more visible on the portal.
 And there are many sellers on Taobao because it attracts a high volume of buyers.
 Taobao blocks Baidu (China’s leading search engine) so shoppers must go directly to the site to search for items.

 Another reason Alibaba has been so successful is that it does not compete with its customers.
-All throughout the Alibaba history, it has never deviated from this philosophy.
-Alibaba is laser focused on providing the best possible experience for its customers, not challenging them for the same business.
+All throughout Alibaba’s history, it has never deviated from this philosophy.
+Alibaba is laser-focused on providing the best possible experience for its customers, not challenging them for the same business.
 This philosophy should have Amazon shaking in its boots.

 The Alibaba B2B eCommerce model has been successful for several reasons: